Chart Color Schemes

 Residential development activity is lower than average in Kaleen according to AreaSearch's national comparison of local real estate markets

-The average construction value of new properties is $391,000, which is slightly above the regional average, indicating a focus on quality developments.
-In FY-26, $4.5 million in commercial development approvals have been recorded, reflecting Kaleen's primarily residential nature.
-Compared to the Australian Capital Territory, Kaleen shows significantly reduced construction activity, with 51.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Additionally, recent construction comprises 79.0% detached houses and 21.0% attached dwellings, maintaining Kaleen's traditional suburban character focused on family homes.
+The supply and demand appear well-balanced, creating stable market conditions.
+New properties are constructed at an average value of $391,000, indicating developers target the premium market segment with higher-end properties.
+This year, $4.5 million in commercial development approvals have been recorded, demonstrating Kaleen's primarily residential nature.
+Compared to the Australian Capital Territory, Kaleen shows substantially reduced construction (51.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
+Recent construction comprises 79.0% detached houses and 21.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-With around 512 people per dwelling approval, Kaleen indicates a developed market.
+With around 512 people per dwelling approval, Kaleen shows a developed market.
 Given stable or declining population forecasts, Kaleen may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development